 What is behind the buzzword of digital transformation strategy?
 In general, it is a multi-year journey to achieve substantial improvements in organizational performance with the help of digital technologies.
 It takes much more than automating paperwork and reducing costs in the medical field.
 Usually, it involves innovative, better ways to deliver care and ensure patient well-being.
 Some core transformative technologies are artificial intelligence, robotics, and cloud computing.

 As healthcare providers have been introducing digital technologies for the past 20-25 years, in many instances, they adopted a fragmented approach by focusing on individual initiatives like electronic health records and exploring particular popular technologies.
-Despite all these efforts, their business models mostly remained the same and fell short of the fundamental transformation occurring in other digitalized industries.
+Despite all these efforts, their business models mostly remained the same and fell short of the fundamental accelerating digital transformation in healthcare and occurring in other digitalized industries.

-The coronavirus pandemic disrupted the healthcare industry's established norms and acted as an accelerator, propelling several converging trends that had already existed.
-These include rapid technological and clinical advancements, shifting consumer preferences to convenient and accessible care, the rise of remote work, and new competition from outside the sector.
+Rapid technological and clinical advancements, shifting consumer preferences to convenient and accessible care, the rise of remote work, and new competition from outside the sector propel converging trends of the industry.

-In light of these trends, a few described in more detail below, healthcare providers strive to adapt their operations to stay relevant in the digital-first world, with information technology as a vital component of their strategy.
+In light of them, a few described in more detail below, healthcare providers strive to adapt their operations to stay relevant in the digital-first world, with information technology as a vital component of their strategy.

 Digital tools incorporated in all areas of our lives have changed how we buy things and pay for them, where we work, and what we do in our spare time.
 Consumers' experiences with innovative retail, financial, and other companies have naturally created new expectations for similarly comfortable, accessible, and affordable services in healthcare.